anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

 Split PDF
 ----------------------------

 Split PDF document with the help of Microsoft Flow.
+You can find more examples in `this article <https://plumsail.com/docs/actions/v1.x/flow/how-tos/documents/split-pdf-files.html>`_.

 .. important::